Frank Kelker: College

 Kelker attended Western Reserve, now known as Case Western Reserve University, in Cleveland, earning nine varsity letters in football, basketball, and track.

 During his college football career, the team went a combined 27–2–1, with victories over Cornell, West Virginia, Cincinnati, Bowling Green, Ohio, Toledo, and Akron.
 In Big Four Conference league play, the team was a perfect 9–0, winning all three titles against John Carroll, Baldwin Wallace, and Case Tech.

 The 1937 basketball team went 11–3, including wins over Syracuse, Cincinnati, and Dayton.

-Later years
+Later life

 After graduation, Kelker first became a cadet teacher and assistant coach at Cleveland's Central High School, working there for two years.
 In 1940, he began working at the Cedar Avenue Branch of the Cleveland YMCA as a youth secretary where he served as mentor for many black youths, most notably Louis and Carl Stokes. in 1950, Kelker moved to Kansas City to take the role of executive secretary at the Paseo Branch YMCA.
 He returned to Cleveland in 1956 to lead as the executive secretary of the Cedar Avenue Branch of the Cleveland YMCA.
 Kelker also served as a founding trustee and board chair of Cuyahoga Community College.